A fresh outlook on the challenges in the Sales Compensation Management space by Elliot Scott Amit Jain October 8, 2020

 Amit: Do you think the SPM solution industry is well placed to explore the market potential, or are there areas that they need to work upon?
 If Yes, what would those areas be?

 Elliot: The SPM industry has been successful and continues to grow.
 It certainly is not going away, and as with Salesforce.com, the capabilities of SPM solutions have increased a great deal over time, driving adoption and reach within customer organizations.

 A recent trend has been for SPM providers and integrators to tailor their solutions more closely to individual industries.
-It may not be that the software needs to differ significantly between industries, but the data feeds and the relative importance of them can differ from industry to industry.
-Likewise, the user interfaces need to be intuitive and industry specific.
+It may not be that the software needs to differ significantly between industries, but the data feed and its relative importance of them can differ from industry to industry.
+Likewise, user interfaces need to be intuitive and industry-specific.
 SPM providers and implementers have done a good job tailoring their marketing by industry, but the tailoring of the products and implementations needs to catch up.

 As a consultant who specializes in helping companies assess and design their sales compensation plans, it has long been puzzling that SPM providers and implementers have not yet driven me out of business.
 If they want to be full-service providers, they cannot ignore the critical importance of plan design.
 Traditionally, plan assessment and design work has been seen by the SPM industry as a delay or roadblock to sales.
 They may tell customers that they can help them with that work, but most have not built the capability.
 For one thing, a high percentage of service revenue may undermine the market value of software companies, and it is true that design + implementation take more time than implementation alone.
 But without well-designed plans, SPM customers will not get full value from their systems.
 I am fine with that because then those customers will call me.
 But in the long run, it may be a missed opportunity for the industry.